TAXIIProject/taxiiproject.github.io/getting-started/whitepaper/index.md

 **Query Format Specification** - A Query Format Specification defines a query format that can be used to define query expressions that are used within TAXII Messages to provide characteristics against which content records are compared.
 Query Expressions allow requestors to collect only content that meets these criteria.
-A Query Format Specification my include how to express the given format in a particular Message Binding, or this may be handled by a separate Message Binding Specification.
+A Query Format Specification may include how to express the given format in a particular Message Binding, or this may be handled by a separate Message Binding Specification.

 **Content Binding Reference** - The Content Binding Reference is a reference document that lists canonical